robince/loo_classifiers/README.md

 This is a Matlab package to efficiently implement leave-one-out cross-validation for a number of basic supervised learning algorithms.

 I was surprised I couldn't find anything online to do this, so perhaps this will be useful to other people.
+There are two Matlab packages implementing different classifiers.

-Since this was developed specifically for my work, studying neural coding, it makes some strong assumptions - namely balanced data (same number of trials for every class) and assumes uniform priors over the classes.

-All the algorithms take as the first argument a 3d data array with dimensions `(Nftr, Ncls, Ntrl)`, and returns two arguments - the confusion matrix `(Ncls, Ncls)` and the information in the confusion matrix.
-To calculate the information value you will need the [InfoToolbox](http://www.ibtb.org/) package installed.
+The first, `looc_sorted` assumes balanced data (same number of trials for every class) and uniform priors over the classes.
+The input data should be already sorted by class.
+All the algorithms in this package take as the first argument a 3d data array with dimensions `(Nftr, Ncls, Ntrl)`, and returns two arguments - the confusion matrix `(Ncls, Ncls)` and the information in the confusion matrix.
 Some classifiers have extra parameters which should be passed as additional input arguments.

+The second package is `looc` which drops the requirement for balanced inputs and has an input format of X with dimension `(Ntrl, Nftr)` being the feature values and Y with dimension `(Ntrl,1)` being the class labels (integers starting from 1).
+Uniform priors over classes are still assumed (even if there are different numbers of trials per class in the input).

 Where possible, results were tested against Matlab `classify` from the Statistics Toolbox.